falcon245sp/SBG-with-AQI/replit.md

 - **API Security**: Session-based authentication.
 - **File Validation**: MIME type validation and file size limits.
 - **PII Encryption**: All personally identifiable information encrypted at rest using AES encryption in both development and production environments.
+- **CustomerLookupService**: Centralized database service that handles all customer UUID resolution and user data access, with PII decryption managed in one place for security consistency.

 ### Error Handling & Monitoring
 - **Structured Logging**: Request/response logging with timing.